vizthex123/ExtraDataModels/data-pack/references.md

 # Misc mods I'm too lazy to make a category for

-(i still made categories for them while cataloguing all the references though lol)
+(i still made categories for them when I initially catalogued all the references though lol)

 |			Mod			|			Mob		|	Reference	|
 |---------------------|-------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|